-- e) The source of the inoculum, its concentration in the test and any preconditioning treatment are reported; - f) The calculation of the ThCO2 is described and justified; - g) The inorganic carbon content (IC) and total carbon content (TC) of the test material suspension in the mineral medium at the beginning of the test is reported; - h) The results of measurements at each sampling point in each replicate is reported in a tabular form.
+- f) The source of the inoculum, its concentration in the test and any preconditioning treatment are reported; - g) The calculation of the ThCO2 is described and justified; - h) The inorganic carbon content (IC) and total carbon content (TC) of the test material suspension in the mineral medium at the beginning of the test is reported; - i) The results of measurements at each sampling point in each replicate is reported in a tabular form.

-Your registration dossier provides an OECD TG 301B (study i.) showing the following:
+Your registration dossier provides an OECD TG 301B on Amides, C16-C18 (even numbered) (study i.) showing the following: